NBA : Anthony Fauci supports the plan drawn up by the NBA to restart the competition

 It’s about support Enthusiastic by Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (Niaid, in English).

-Fauci, a coronavirus expert in the country, called the NBA’s plan to create a « bubble » at Disney’s Wide World of Sport complex in Orlando, como « pretty creative » and one that could be the frame of reference on how sports can compete during the pandemic.
+Fauci, the country’s coronavirus expert, called the NBA’s plan to create a « bubble » at Disney’s Wide World of Sport complex in Orlando, como « pretty creative » and one that could be the frame of reference on how sports can compete during the pandemic.

 As safe as possible